mrhaffner/trie/README.md

 http://mrhaffner.pythonanywhere.com/

-Further releases will include graphics and optimization of the search suggestions engine.
+Further releases will include optimization of the search suggestions engine with explanations.

 ## Purpose